Frederick Witts

-Lieutenant-General Frederick Vavasour Broome Witts CB, CBE, DSO, MC (30 January 1889 – 1969) was a senior British Army officer.
+Lieutenant-General Frederick Vavasour Broome Witts CB, CBE, DSO, MC (30 January 1889 – 10 March 1969) was a senior British Army officer.

 Military career

-Educated at Radley College, Witts, the son of a clergyman, was commissioned into the Royal Engineers after graduating from the Royal Military Academy, Woolwich, on 23 July 1907.
+The son of the Rev. Francis Edward Broome Witts, he was educated at Radley College.
+He was commissioned into the Royal Engineers after graduating from the Royal Military Academy, Woolwich, on 23 July 1907.
 He served in the First World War and was awarded the Military Cross, as well as the Distinguished Service Order (DSO), and was mentioned in dispatches three times during the war.
 The citation for his MC reads:

 Witts attended the Staff College, Quetta, from 1922−1923 and served at the War Office in London for the next four years.
 After serving on the directing staff at the Staff College, Camberley, from 1930−1932, Witts became Commander Royal Engineers for the 5th Infantry Division in 1933, Brigadier on the general staff of Western Command in India in December 1937 and commander of the 8th Indian Brigade in India in May 1938.